 The McManus Living-Learning Center, an apartment complex exclusively for Kellogg students, can accommodate single students, couples, and families.
 Kellogg students have access to Northwestern’s recreational sports and sports facilities.
 A health service for students is available on campus.

-Kellogg is placed 12th in FT’s 2017 Global MBA Ranking, falling one position from the 2016 list.
+Kellogg is placed 12th in FT’s 2018 Global MBA Ranking.
 Business Insider ranks it fourth (2017) among US business schools, along with Stanford and Sloan.

 US News’ 2018 list gives Kellogg the same position among US b-schools as does Business Insider, along with the same schools mentioned by Insider.